 As I continued to approach, the cloud base began to drop.
 Visibility diminished.
 And it became evident that this big brute was trying to hide.
 He was either shy, or he was afraid, or he was simply embarrassed, and wanted to make himself scarce.
 Maybe he was like a child who after shouting and yelling wildly, realises he has just made a big fool of himself and runs away to be on his own.
 And for such a huge beast, with limited mobility, he could hardly sneak away.
 All he could do was stay in his bed and pull the cloud sheets over himself and hope that nobody would notice.

-I had to get closer.
-Try to get under its covers, beneath its skin.
+I had to get closer – try to get under its covers, beneath its skin.
 Leaving the last remnant of tarmac road and heading inland, I picked my way through the temporary roadways, put back quickly after the devastation.
 I felt like a father picking though the damage caused by an errant child throwing its toys around the room.
 I had a map of sorts, although it was unclear which roads were passable and which were still there.
-I took a photo of the map on the board near the first waterfall, but it was impossible to match.
-Clearly this was a dynamic landscape.
+I took a photo of the map on the board near the first waterfall, but it was impossible to follow.
+Clearly this was a dynamically changing landscape.
 I drove along a reasonably firm single track between him and the main river estuary which was capturing so much of his waterworks and dumping it out to sea.

 I turned left along a bank, water now on both sides, and ever decreasing traction.
 I felt the tyres sinking into the soft ash.
 It was unclear where the road went – visibility was poor.
 I wanted to carry on, to defy the odds and climb up the monster’s sides, visit the land of the giant, confront him eyeball to eyeball.
 But he had me beat.
 He had pretty much destroyed access.
 Pulled up his drawbridge.
 The road would only narrow further and deteriorate.
 There was no sign of civilisation – and I was several miles off the road.
 And whilst the car hire small print had said nothing about climbing volcanoes, I am sure they would find some way of blaming me if the Yaris was to sink up to its waist in ash.
 It would have to be towed out, or abandoned forever as a fossil to the 21st century small and inadequate car.